AliBahaari/Next.js-Personal-Website-Template/README.md

 ]
 ```

-Then, use the commance below:
+Then, use the command below:

 ```bash
 npm run dev